Additive Manufacturing (3D Printing) and ERP

 Additive manufacturing and 3D printing are going to reshape how companies use their ERP systems.
 Here’s a closer look at some of the ways that ERP systems and functionality will be impacted as more companies consider additive manufacturing in their supply chain and logistics operations.

-Manufacturing and distribution companies typically already have an ERP solution in place to manage supplies, procurement, inventory, shipments, and other key aspects of moving products and materials around the globe.
+Manufacturing and distribution companies typically already have an ERP solution in place to manage end-to-end processes.
+An ERP system can help you manage supplies, procurement, inventory, shipments, and other key aspects of moving products and materials around the globe.
 ERP systems also support elaborate data analysis to constantly improve operations and keep the supply chain efficient and streamlined.

 An ERP solution can track all the intricate details of additive manufacturing, from raw material procurement and pricing to management of inventory (printers and materials) to licensing deals needed for designs and relationships with suppliers.
 ERP systems will likely evolve to contain specific modules for 3D printing materials and product creation as the process becomes more popular across different types of supply chains and industries.

-Digital data integrity and integration is essential for additive manufacturing.
-3D printed objects are created from a digital image or a specially scanned drawing made to scale.
+Digital data integrity and integration are essential for additive manufacturing.
+3D printed objects are created from a digital image using CAD, or a specially scanned drawing made to scale.
 In addition to managing material inventory and supplier relations necessary for additive manufacturing, ERP software is also very effective for managing costs and procurement of materials.

-AI-powered ERP systems can help maintain efficiencies throughout the additive manufacturing process by examining patterns and trends emerging in the 3D printing operations.
+Data mining is the ultimate goal of an ERP system.
+AI-powered ERP systems can help maintain efficiencies throughout the additive manufacturing process by examining patterns and trends emerging in 3D printing operations.
 The system can help make predictions for future materials needed (based on use and consumption) and help pinpoint any inefficiencies that need attention in your processes through advanced analytics, data visualizations, and modeling.
 This will help keep raw material waste to a minimum and also save time and energy in the supply chain as well.